VS Code workspaces

 The option to use Code Repositories or VS Code Workspaces as a code environment in Developer Console.

-• Ability to configure a git repository with OAuth pre-configured
+• Git repository configuration with OAuth pre-configured

-• Automatic set up of your node/npm environment
+• Automatic node/npm environment setup

-Comparison: VS Code Workspaces vs. Code Repositories
+Reference: VS Code workspaces vs. Code Repositories

 Transforms

-Full data previewPreview data sample, with the ability to pre-filter the input sampleYesYes (Local preview only)
+Full data previewPreview data sample, with the ability to pre-filter the input sampleYesYes

 Debugger supportYesYesYes